JuanLuisBautista/katas_Launchx/README.md

 # katas_Launchx
-This files are from a Python preparatory course.
+These files are from a Python preparatory course.